Last Updated on 2025-08-09 by Jorge Bastos

-Elvas is a small Portuguese town located in the Alentejo district, very close to the Spanish border.
+Elvas is a small Portuguese town located in the Alentejo, very close to the Spanish border.
 This location made Elvas a very important defensive stronghold for many centuries.
-In fact, a few of the attractions in Elvas are military and related to it, like the several forts, the walls, and the castle.
-However, there many more things to do in Elvas; you can visit the aqueduct, eat the typical food from Alentejo, enjoy the Guadiana River and explore the beautiful whitewashed town center.
+A few of the attractions in Elvas are military and related to it, like the several forts, the walls, and the castle.
+However, there are many more things to do in Elvas; you can visit the aqueduct, eat the typical food from Alentejo, enjoy the Guadiana River, and explore the beautiful whitewashed town center.

-In this post, we will explore some of the best things to do in Elvas and some closeby towns that are also worth the trip, but also what to eat, where to stay and when is the best time to visit Elvas!
+In this post, we will explore the best things to do in Elvas and nearby towns, as well as what to eat, where to stay, and the best time to visit!

 Best things to do in Elvas